liamvdv/aws-lambda-developer-guide/doc_source/images-create.md

    docker build -t hello-world .
    ```

 1. Start the Docker image with the `docker run` command\.
 For this example, enter `hello-world` as the image name\.
-Make sure you declare all flags before `hello-world`, else you might see an `entrypoint requires the handler name to be the first argument` error\.
+Make sure you declare all docker flags before `hello-world`, else you might see an `entrypoint requires the handler name to be the first argument` error\.

    ```
    docker run -p 9000:8080 hello-world